GaborMatyas/senior-web-developer-knowledge-base-obsidian-/Code theory/Patterns/Architectural patterns/Model-View-Controller.md

 The model is where the data of the application is managed.
 It receives input from the controller.

 ## Controller:
 It receives user input and communicates this to the model in such a way, that the model can understand it.
+E.g.: middlewares in express.js, routes

 ## View
 It is responsible for presenting the model to the user.